industrial-edge/energy-manager-getting-started/docs/Usage.md

 ![Energy_Manager_Line_KPI_Instance_1](/docs/graphics/Energy_Manager_Line_KPI_Instance_1.png)

-3) Again click "New KPI instance" to create an instance based on the KPI type 'Costs water', enter a name, selectthe KPI type and link the parameter 'WaterConsumption' to the signal 'waterConsumptionFillingTank' with aggregation 'Last' > Continue
+3) Again click "New KPI instance" to create an instance based on the KPI type 'Costs water', enter a name, select the KPI type and link the parameter 'WaterConsumption' to the signal 'waterConsumptionFillingTank' with aggregation 'Last' > Continue

 ![Energy_Manager_Line_KPI_Instance_2](/docs/graphics/Energy_Manager_Line_KPI_Instance_2.png)

 4) no need to change anything in the general display options > Continue
-5) no need to change anyting in the Chart dispaly options > Finish
+5) no need to change anything in the Chart display options > Finish

 ![Energy_Manager_Line_Diagram](/docs/graphics/Energy_Manager_Line_Diagram.png)